zhengxwen/HIBAG/README.md

 CXXFLAGS=-g -O3 -msse4.2 -mpopcnt
 ```

-If the package compilation succeeds with hardware POPCNT instructions, you should see a welcome message when the package is loaded:
+If the package compilation succeeds with hardware POPCNT instructions, you should see a welcome message after loading the package:
 ```
 HIBAG (HLA Genotype Imputation with Attribute Bagging) Supported by Streaming SIMD Extensions (SSE4.2 + hardware POPCNT)